andydlindsay/jan06-w03d02/README.md

 - [ ] Explore the Post-Redirect-Get pattern
 - [ ] Using Chrome DevTools to see requests and responses
 - [ ] Practice debugging Express

+### CRUD and/or BREAD
+- Create Read Update Delete
+- It's all the stuff that we can do to data
+- Browse Read Edit Add Delete